-The Byway includes the new Harriet Tubman Underground Railroad State Park and Visitor Center, which will open its doors to the public on March 11, 2017.
+The Byway includes the new Harriet Tubman Underground Railroad Visitor Center, which opened its doors to the public on March 11, 2017.
 This 17-acre park and visitor center has been created by the Maryland Park Service and the National Park Service.
-The visitor center includes 10,000 square feet of exhibit space that will help share Tubman’s story in compelling and interactive ways.
-There are also nature trails and a large outdoor pavilion.
+The visitor center includes 10,000 square feet of exhibit space that shares Tubman’s story in compelling and interactive ways.
+There is also a nature trail and a large outdoor pavilion.

 The Tubman Byway also includes the area where Tubman lived as a child, the place where she was almost killed as a young girl, stops that were part of the Underground Railroad, and more.